-Reasoning in all the three alternative logics follows the tradition of Hoare-style logics, so the specs never mention explicitly the heap and state components.
+Neither of the four mentioned logics features hiding as a lanugage constructor for controlling interference.
+Reasoning in iCAP, Iris, CoLoSL and CaReSL follows the tradition of Hoare-style logics, so the specs never mention explicitly the heap and state components.
 In contrast, FCSL assertions use explicit variables to bind heap and auxiliary state, as well as their components.
-In our experience, working directly with the state model is pleasant, and has to be done in Coq anyway, since Coq lacks support for contexts of bunched implications, as argued by Nanevski et al. [2010].

-None of iCAP, CoLoSL or CaReSL features a mechanized metatheory, nor any of these logics has been implemented in a form of a mechanized verification tool.
+In our experience, working directly with the state model is pleasant, and has to be done in Coq anyway, since Coq lacks support for contexts of bunched implications, as argued by Nanevski et al. [40].
+None of iCAP, CoLoSL or CaReSL features a mechanized metatheory, and neither of these logics has been implemented as a mechanized verification tool.
+The soundness of Iris' primitive proof rules has been mechanized in Coq, however, the logic itself has only been employed for paper-and-pencil verification of example programs.

-Related tools for concurrency verification.
-SAGL and RGSep, the first logics for modular reasoning about fine-grained concurrency [Feng et al. 2007; Vafeiadis and Parkinson 2007], inspired creation of semi- and fully-automated verification tools: SmallfootRG [Calcagno et al. 2007] and Cave [Vafeiadis 2010].
+Related tools for concurrency verification SAGL and RGSep, the first logics for modular reasoning about fine-grained concurrency [16, 55], inspired creation of semi- and fully-automated verification tools: SmallfootRG [5] and Cave [54].
 These tools target basic safety properties of first-order code, such as data integrity and absence of memory leaks.

-Chalice [Leino and Müller 2009] is an experimental firstorder concurrent language, supplied with a tool that generates verification conditions (VCs) for client-annotated Chalice programs.
+Chalice [29] is an experimental first-order concurrent language, supplied with a tool that generates verification conditions (VCs) for client-annotated Chalice programs.
 Such VCs are suitable for automatic discharge by SMT solvers.
-For local reasoning, Chalice employs fractional permissions [Bornat et al. 2005], implicit dynamic frames [Smans et al. 2009], and auxiliary state [Leino et al. 2009], which, unlike the one of FCSL, is not a subject of PCM laws, and thus is not compositional, as its shape should match the forking pattern of the client program being verified.
-Chalice also supports a form of symmetric Rely/Guarantee reasoning, i.e., not allowing the threads to take different roles in a protocol (which is expressible in FCSL via self-enabled transitions).
+For local reasoning, Chalice employs fractional permissions [3], implicit dynamic frames, and auxiliary state [30], which, unlike the one of FCSL, is not a subject of PCM laws, and thus is not compositional, as its shape should match the forking pattern of the client program being verified.
+Chalice also supports a form of symmetric Rely/Guarantee reasoning, i.e., it does not allow the threads to take different roles in a protocol (which is expressible in FCSL via self-enabled transitions, such as nullify_trans from Section 3.3).
 Chalice's specification fragment is a first-order logic, whereas FCSL admits higher-order functions and predicates in specs, therefore, enabling program composition and proof reuse, as shown in Figure 5.